[Planet Surface]

 KES: He isn't feeling well.

-EMH: I don't require any compassion.
-Thank you very much.
-I have been experiencing these
+EMH: I don't require any compassion, thank you very much.
+I have been

 [Bridge]

-JANEWAY: Mister Kim believes if we bombard the crust with antithoron radiation, we can
+Mister Kim believes if we bombard the crust with antithoron radiation,

 JANEWAY: Any progress?

-CHAKOTAY: Everything we've found here suggests the people who live in this village left
+Everything we've found here suggests the people who live in this

 JANEWAY [OC]: Do you believe our arrival frightened them?